 |

-Musgravite is an extremely rare gem.
-It is closely related
+rare.
+Musgravite is closely related

-to Taaffeite which
+to Taaffeite and

-is also an extremely rare gem.
+content.
 It is very difficult

 to distinguish Musgravite from Taaffeite.
 Their physical